 Brightline Station Bathrooms

-Thus, selection of Neo-Metro Edge Basins and Dyson Airblade Tap hand dryer will be critical to the long-term success and viability of these public spaces in the future as the Brightline becomes a more sought-after alternative to driving
+Brightline—soon to be Virgin Trains USA—aims to reinvent train travel in America, and Neo-Metro is proud to have contributed to this goal.
+Their selection of the SLAB-Edge basin will be critical to the long-term success and viability of these public spaces as the Brightline becomes a more sought-after alternative to driving.